A practical guide to your Zendesk automation setup in 2026

 Expert Verified

 If your support team feels like they’re constantly swamped, you're not alone.
-The endless stream of repetitive tickets and the mind-numbing manual sorting can make it feel like you’re always one step behind.
+The endless stream of repetitive tickets and the manual sorting can make it feel like you’re always one step behind.
 Automation in Zendesk is meant to solve this, giving your team a chance to breathe and focus on the problems that actually matter.

 What is included in a Zendesk automation setup?